wazo-pbx/xivo-blog/content/articles/wazo-asterisk-integration.md

 # Customizing your Asterisk configuration on Wazo

 Wazo is a full featured IPBX using Asterisk.
-It has many functionnalities implemented in its configuration interface and many API to configure your telephony system.
-But sometime what you need is simply missing.
+It has many functionalities implemented in its configuration interface and many API to configure your telephony system.
+But sometimes what you need is simply missing.
 This article will show some common ways to modify your Wazo server to use features from Asterisk that are not available in the wide range of Wazo tools.